jessiepelosi/ferntxms/WholeGenomeDups/WGDs.md

 ```
 wgd ksd sample.fa.blast.tsv.mcl sample.fa
 ```
 We then used the R package [mixtools ver.
 1.2.0](https://cran.r-project.org/web/packages/mixtools/mixtools.pdf) (Benaglia et al. 2009) to fit mixture models to the Ks distributions.
-The code for this can be found in this directory under `"ks_plots.R"`.
+The code for this can be found in this directory under `ks_plots.R`.

 ## Phylogenomic Approaches

 ## Biased Gene Retention

-To examine how and if genes were differentially retained after WGDs, we created lists of duplicates that were +/- 1SD from the mean putative WGD peak(s) in each transcriptome (see `"ks_plots.R"`).
+To examine how and if genes were differentially retained after WGDs, we created lists of duplicates that were +/- 1SD from the mean putative WGD peak(s) in each transcriptome (see `ks_plots.R`).
 The output files were then further edited to get a list of paralogs that could then be used to extract the corresponding CDS from each transcriptome for further analyses.

 ```
 for file in *.tsv; do sed -r 's/^[0-9]*\s//g' "$file" | sed 's/\_\_/\n/g' | sed -r 's/^([A-Za-z])/>\1/g' > "$file"_paralog.list.tsv;done